"Your Lives are Meaningless compared to HONDO!"

 Speaking of tempers, the closure for Lane's long-lasting grudge against his wife's killer in Hondo and the Superstition Massacre brought a noticeable improvement in Emberato's oft-referenced short fuse.
 Lane is just as assured with the highest ranking U.S. officer as he is with Apache royalty: it is the revered "wise" elder Rutledge who is the hothead out West, with Lane more than once providing measured, cool counsel.

 The show's protagonist isn't the only one showing remarkable growth in the five episodes to date.
 Formerly advocating extermination over conciliation (in Hondo and the War Cry), Captain Richards' own personal vendetta after his brother's death has softened also.
 With Vittoro's consistent honesty and Lane's input taken into consideration, Richards now negotiates trade agreements with Colorados with full trust.
-The Captain is in a difficult place: agreeing with Lane, but required to follow Rutledge's wrongheaded orders.
+The Captain is in a difficult place: siding with Lane, but required to follow Rutledge's wrongheaded orders.
 It's enough to drive teetotaler Richards to have a rare (offscreen) drink.

 While Hondo's half-Apache status is never mentioned, it certainly wouldn't make Rutledge any more receptive to advice from the "Confederate Captain" he dismisses derisively.
 The General is exalted upon his arrival, but proves to be stubborn, prideful, and bigoted.
 He underestimates the "savages" every bit as much as Colonel Thursday does in the similarly themed FORT APACHE.